-Using VBScript with Internet Explorer
+Using VBScript with Internet Explorer 10 or Older

 Internet Explorer (IE) is a Microsoft application that can be used a Web browser to view Web pages.

-This is also called client side scripting, because script codes are executed on the client machine
+This is also called client side scripting, because script code is executed on the client machine

 the "language=vbscript" attribute.
 Inside the "script" tag, you can place any number of VB statements.

 Now let's try to write our first VBScript code in a HTML document.